Lifting problem for minimally wild covers of Berkovich curves: Skeletons

 (Red) The reduction level corresponds to algebraic geometry over $\tilk$.
 A typical example, is the reduction $\gtX_s$ of $X$ corresponding to a formal model $\gtX$, and $\Gamma_X$ is reconstructed as the topological realization of a simplicial space related to $\gtX_s$.

 (Trop) The tropical level corresponds to tropical geometry or PL geometry over $|k^\times|$.
-A typical example is a tropical or PL enhancement of $\Gamma_X$.
+A typical example is the natural metric structure on skeletons of curves.

 (LogRed) The log reduction level is an amalgam of (Red) and (Trop).
 Sometimes this can be done ad hoc, for example, via metrized curve complexes of Amini-Baker (\cite{Amini-Baker}).
-A more conceptual way to treat this information is to work within the log geometry over $\Spec(k)$ with the log structure $|k^\times|_{\le 1}\to 0$.
+A more conceptual way to treat this information is to work within the framework of log geometry over $\Spec(\tilk)$ provided with the log structure $(\kcirc\setminus\{0\})/(1+\kcirccirc)\to\tilk$.
+The latter is associated with the prelog structure $\kcirc\setminus\{0\}\to\tilk$.
+Non-canonically, it is also associated with $|k^\times|_{\le 1}\to 0$.